NTP/NEURODPT 610 — CELLULAR AND MOLECULAR NEUROSCIENCE

 A group discussion of primary literature articles relevant to the neural basis of behavior with a purpose to understand the neural basis of behavior in animals, to learn to read papers critically and improve discussion leading skills.

 NTP/NEURODPT 629 — MOLECULAR AND CELLULAR MECHANISMS OF MEMORY

 Focuses on the cell signaling and the resulting structural changes that occur at neuronal synapses during memory formation.
 The aim is to understand how the synaptic changes underlying memory occur.

 NTP/NEURODPT 630 — NEURONAL MECHANISMS FOR SENSATION AND MEMORY IN CEREBRAL CORTEX

-Current literature will be considered in lectures and discussions that provides insight into how the cerebral cortex processes sensory information to generate and store cogent representations of the external world.
-The course includes laboratory exercises and demonstrations.
+Current literature that provides insight into how the cerebral cortex processes sensory information to generate and store cogent representations of the external world will be considered.
+Includes laboratory exercises and demonstrations.

 NTP/MED PHYS 651 — METHODS FOR NEUROIMAGING RESEARCH

 Provides a practical foundation for neuroimaging research studies with statistical image analysis.
 Specific imaging methods include functional BOLD MRI, structural MRI morphometry, and diffusion tensor imaging.
 Lectures and associated in-class computer exercises will cover the physics and methods of image acquisition, steps and tools for image analyses, the basis for statistical image analyses and interpretation of the results.

 NTP 660 — NEUROSCIENCE & PUBLIC POLICY SEMINAR